bforbesc/bforbesc/README.md

 ---

 ### 🛠️ Projects
+I am Pythonist working with big data and machine learning.
 Here are some of the projects I’ve built.
 This section will grow over time as I continue to share my work.

 | Project | Description | Tech Stack |
 |---------|-------------|------|